D3dl3g/Magic-Mirror/README.md

 We will need to pull the latest copy of Node.js, for install, from NodeSource. (v18.x at the time of writing this), update the repos and install.

-Next, we'll need NPM (NPM Installed with nodejs, hence no 'individual' install line) and Yarn (which is the bit that lets NPM and JS stuff play nicely together)
+Next, we'll need NPM (NPM Installed with nodejs, hence no 'individual' install line) and Yarn (which is the bit that lets NPM and JS stuff play nicely together) Check https://deb.nodesource.com/ for latest nodejs, modify the 2nd line to suit.

 ```
 apt install sudo curl wget git build-essential unzip gcc g++ make